 As part of TRE's commitment to paying claims in a timely manner, TRE maintains cash deposits at local banks domiciled within the EU and Switzerland.
-Amounts held at these institutions vary throughout the year and are based on cashflow forecasting and expected claims payment patterns, as well as TRE investment strategy.
+Amounts held at these institutions vary throughout the year and are based on cashflow forecasting and expected claims payment patterns.